kadhonn/gamejamlinz2021/README.md

 # Game Jam Linz 2021

-This game was made for the GameJam Linz 2021: https://itch.io/jam/game-jam-linz-2021
+This game was made with Phaser 3 ( http://phaser.io/ ) for the GameJam Linz 2021: https://itch.io/jam/game-jam-linz-2021

 # A close companion